Mcgode/kryne-engine/README.md

 ## Current Status

-Most of the basic common structure of the code is done.
-I've put the Sphere project on hold, and I'm working on the SunLight project.
+The code structure and the pipeline are currently having an overhaul.

 More specifically, right now, I'm working on:
+- Restructure engine code, to improve current pipeline and have one similar to [three.js](https://threejs.org))
-- Switch to using smart pointers in the project (because modern C++)
+- Switch to smart pointers
-- Set up a shader chunk model which will allow for better dynamic shaders

-## Individual projects
+## Examples

+Examples are smaller projects I'm using to experiment with graphics.

 More projects might be coming down the road, and some may currently be on hold.
 Please refer to the current status section for more information on which projects are currently being worked on.

-Click on the screenshots to view more details on a specific project.

 ### [Sphere](Examples/Sphere/README.md)